tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/ssh.md

 ```
 ubuntu@base:~$ scp .ssh/id_rsa.pub \
   ubuntu@10.0.3.142:/home/ubuntu/.ssh/authorized_keys
+# Overwrites the current contents of the remote authorized\_keys file
 ```

 If there already was an `authorized_keys` file in that directory, this operation would overwrite it, destroying any existing contents.
 And, you can only copy or save files if the user accounts you’re using have appropriate permissions.
 Therefore, don’t try saving a file to, say, the /etc/ directory on a remote machine if your user doesn’t have root privileges.
 Before you ask, logging in to an SSH session as the root user is generally a big security no-no.